 - 3.2.
 Accidents and injuries can ruin lives, damage reputations and cost money.
 Risk assessments are a fundamental part of any school's procedures they make good sense and they enable schools to focus on prevention rather than reacting when things go wrong.
 In many cases risk assessments enable schools to implement simple measures which are easy to implement and which are very effective. - 3.3.
-Our risk assessments are reviewed and updated regularly. - 3.4.
+Our risk assessments are reviewed and updated regularly.
+It is clear when risk assessments should be completed and by whom, any system of authorisation, recording procedures, training for staff and a system for monitoring and evaluating effectiveness. - 3.4.
 All staff and pupils receive training to ensure they are competent and confident in assessing and managing risk appropriate to their needs. - 3.5.
 Risk assessments will cover all matters considered of risk to the school community.
 Examples of these are set out below.